DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 ## Chapter 11

 1 -
-Modify Listing 11.15 so that it writes the successive locations of the random walker into a file.
+Modify Listing 11.15 (randwalk.cpp) so that it writes the successive locations of the random walker into a file.
 Label each position with the step number.Also have the program write the initial conditions (target distance and step size) and the summarized results to the file.The file contents might look like this: